Aiming to pay off your Consumer Proposal early? Here’s what you need to know

 Do you need credit right now?

-How do you plan to pay off your proposal?
+How do you plan to do it?

-Do you have cash saved or are you thinking of borrowing money?
+Do you have cash saved up to pay off your proposal or are you thinking of borrowing money?

-How do you pay off your Consumer Proposal early?
+So, how do you pay off your Consumer Proposal early?

 You’ve considered the criteria and want to pay off your Consumer Proposal early.
 You can make this happen by increasing the amount, or the frequency, of your monthly payments.

 Perhaps you get a raise in salary and decide to increase your monthly payments.
 You may have saved funds to make a lump sum payment.
 You can use savings or tax refunds.
-Maybe you sold something and want to put the proceeds towards your proposal payments.
+Maybe you sold something and want to put the proceeds toward your proposal payments.

 For instance, take a proposal agreement to pay $18,000 at a rate of $300 per month over 60 months.
 You’ve received a small pay raise at work and want to put some more money toward paying down your proposal.
-By increasing your payments to $370 each month, you will pay your proposal out in 48 months.
+By increasing your payments to $370 each month, you’ll pay your proposal out in 48 months.
 That’s a whole year earlier than planned.

-By paying $150 biweekly, instead of $300 monthly, you will pay off your proposal 10 months earlier than planned.
+Alternatively, by increasing the frequency and paying $150 biweekly, instead of $300 monthly, you will pay off your proposal 10 months earlier than planned.

 By paying an extra $1,000 a year in a lump sum payment, you could pay your proposal out in less than four years.
 You can make lump sum payments on a Consumer Proposal at any time.